Course Selections & Additional Qualifications for Grades 9–12

-Upper secondary school is the time to start focusing on your individualized Path to University.
+Upper School is the time to start focusing on your individualized Path to University.
 Each year on your Path to University you choose courses of interest that will be necessary for graduation and your specific university and career direction.

 Our Paths to University meetings for grades 8–12 take place each year with students, parents and teachers.
 We introduce you to your course choices and guide you on the important decisions to be made at each grade level.
 In addition, you will learn about the optional additional qualifications, such as preparatory exams, certificates and diplomas, students may need when applying to universities worldwide.

 These meetings are announced one year ahead in our ISR school event calendar, as well as in our weekly update newsletter online.